vvanhee/TumblrUploadr/README.md

-## This iOS / Objective C code uploads multiple photos to Flickr as a slideshow / photoset.
+# iOS / Objective C code to upload multiple photos to Flickr API as a slideshow / photoset.

 Steps to get this to work: